brucemack/brucemack.github.io/ampersand/index.md

 low-pass filter in both directions.
 The filter is applied after the up-conversion (interpolation) and before the down-conversion (decimation).

-Insufficient attenuation leads to spectral leakage (aliasing), resulting in distortion and reduced audio quality for the user, violating standard transmission requirements.
-The "standard" seems to be in the -40dB to -80dB range as measured 15% up from the Nyquist rate.
+Insufficient attenuation in the stop-band of this filter leads to spectral leakage (aliasing), resulting in distortion and reduced audio quality for the user, violating standard transmission requirements.
+The "standard" seems to be in the range of -40dB to -60dB attenuation as measured 15% up from the Nyquist rate.
 So in the case of the 8K filter we'll check for aliasing suppression at 4.6kHz and for the 16K filter we'll check at 9kHZ.